What dog breeds are the best for apartments?

 Weight: 100 – 130 pounds

 Why they’re perfect: Contrary to popular belief, these massive dogs are massively laid-back.
-Naturally quiet, calm, and yes, lazy, this dog doesn’t require much activity indoors.
+Naturally quiet, calm, and yes, lower energy, this dog doesn’t require much activity indoors.
 As long as they have a place to nap, they’ll be happy.
-And their huge size makes them the perfect guard dog.
+Plus, their huge size makes them the perfect guard dog.
 The only downside?
 Convincing your landlord to accept a 100+ pound dog.

 10. Tibetan Spaniel